ktbaek/Copenhagen-tree-data/README.md

 ## Online Shiny-app

-I used the cleaned dataset to develop an [interactive map](https://ktbaek.shinyapps.io/treemap_basic/) as a handy tool to explore the trees of Copenhagen!
+I used the cleaned dataset to develop an <a href="https://ktbaek.shinyapps.io/treemap_basic/" target="_blank">interactive map</a> as a handy tool to explore the trees of Copenhagen!

 ![App image](app_screenshot.png)